WELCOME TO SYCAMORE SPEEDWAY’s STREET STOCK RULEBOOK FOR 2021

 - REAR SPRING – 4 maximum.
 58 inches maximum length.
 BOTH SIDES-SAME SPRINGS.
 STOCK TYPE ONLY.
 No use of extra-long leaf spring.
 Must be of stock length.
 Mounted in stock position.
 Aftermarket mounts permissible.

 - Lower control arm can be mounted no lower than 2.5” below axle tube and must be the same on each side.
+Link angle must be exactly the same from side to side.
+Front mounts must be in stock location.

 - Screw jacks permissible.